yuannuonuo/Rumor-Detection-based-on-Information-Cascade/README.md

 --bilstm --test --     # test the bilstm model by our trained model

 --dbcnbilstm --test --     # test the dbcnbilstm model by our trained model

+## Example Command
+Example 1.
+If you want to train the DBCN-BiLSTM model by your self using the twitter rumor dataset-source posts with replies combination, you should enter the following command on the console:

+cd YOUR_REPOSITORY_PATH

+python main.py --twitter --sourceposts-replies --dbcnbilstm --train YOURPATH

+Following the above commands, your self trained models will be saved in YOURPATH.

+Example 2.
+If you want to testin the trained DBCN-BiLSTM model provided by the author using the twitter rumor dataset-source posts with replies combination, you should enter the following command on the console:

+cd YOUR_REPOSITORY_PATH

+python main.py --twitter --sourceposts-replies --dbcnbilstm --test --

+Following the above commands, you will reproduce the detection results in the paper.

 Still updating！